Shamsabad, Farrukhabad: Education and health

+Chunni Devi R.N.
+Memorial Mahavidyalaya is the only degree college in shamsabad established in 2012 by Mr. Shree Prakash Rastogi in the loving memories of there beloved parents Late Mrs. Chunni devi Rastogi & Late Mr. Raj Narayan Rastogi.

 One women's hospital which was built by private donations and run by the provincial government has been working off and on since 1914.

 Employment opportunities

 The youth of Shamsabad mostly go to Delhi to get some sort of employment there.

 Some jobs are provided by chewing tobacco cottage industry.
 Guava orchards around Shamsabad also provide seasonal employment apart from general agricultural activities, especially tobacco growing, which is very labour oriented.